Reiser4: Performance

 Reiser4 uses B*-trees in conjunction with the dancing tree balancing approach, in which underpopulated nodes will not be merged until a flush to disk except under memory pressure or when a transaction completes.
 Such a system also allows Reiser4 to create files and directories without having to waste time and space through fixed blocks.

 As of 2004, synthetic benchmarks performed by Namesys in 2003 show that Reiser4 is 10 to 15 times faster than its most serious competitor ext3 working on files smaller than 1 KiB.
 Namesys's benchmarks suggest it is typically twice the performance of ext3 for general-purpose filesystem usage patterns.
 Other benchmarks from 2006 show results of Reiser4 being slower on many operations.
 Benchmarks conducted in 2013 with Linux Kernel version 3.10 show that Reiser4 is considerably faster in various tests compared to in-kernel filesystems ext4, btrfs and XFS.

 Integration with Linux

 Reiser4 has patches for Linux 2.6, 3.x, 4.x and 5.x., but as of 2019, Reiser4 has not been merged into the mainline Linux kernel and consequently is still not supported on many Linux distributions; however, its predecessor ReiserFS v3 has been widely adopted.
-Reiser4 is also available from Andrew Morton's -mm kernel sources, and from Zen patch set.
-Linux kernel developers claim that Reiser4 does not follow Linux coding standards, but Hans Reiser suggested political reasons.
+Reiser4 is also available from Andrew Morton's -mm kernel sources, and from the Zen patch set.
+The Linux kernel developers claim that Reiser4 does not follow the Linux "coding style" by the decision to use its own plugin system, but Hans Reiser suggested the decision was made for political reasons.